kimodell/kimodell/README.md

 My true passion lies with front-end developement.

-When I'm not codeing, you can find me playing video games, reading, or hanging out with my dog.
+When I'm not coding, you can find me playing video games, reading, or hanging out with my dog.

 ## Languages and Tools